Skip to main content

 Operational Security

 OPSEC aims to close all security holes that allow threat actors to steal sensitive data from an organization.
 Robust security isn’t about having the proper hardware or software; it’s about knowing exactly how they work and where the gaps are.
 When used alone, not every type of information is regarded as sensitive.
-However, if a hacker combined this data, they could be able to use it for different things, such as creating convincing phishing emails or accessing user accounts.
+However, if a hacker combined this data, they could use it for different things, such as creating convincing phishing emails or accessing user accounts.

 Talk To Our Operational Security Expert